LaunchCodeEducation/java-web-development/src/chapters/data-types/some-java-practice.rst

 Java Packages
 -------------

-Line 1 of of the program above, ``package org.launchcode.java.demos.javawebdevelopment.datatypes;`` declares the package in which the file resides.
+Line 1 of of the program above, ``package org.launchcode.java.demos.lsn1datatypes;`` declares the package in which the file resides.
 For this simple program, your code could run without this line.
 However, you want to get used to always declaring the package of your Java classes.